-Input : I-Flows i, Process p, Mapping mOutput: Violations v

 '''

+Input: I-Flows i, Process p, Mapping m

+Output: Violations v

-v \leftarrow \{\}
+1 v \leftarrow \{\}

-1

-2 matches \leftarrow {}
+2 matches ← \{\}

 3 foreach contract \in fwdJoinContracts(p) do

 inAssets \leftarrow contract.inAssets()

-4

-foreach outAsset \in contract.outAssets() do

 5

+foreach outAsset ∈ contract.outAssets() do

 flows \leftarrow \{\}

 6

-for

-each if low \in i do
+foreach if low \in i do

 7

 type \leftarrow \text{communicatedType}(iflow.trg())

 8

-9

-if outAsset \in m.mapping(type) and

-\forall s \in iflow.src() : (m.mapping(
+if outAsset \in m.mapping(type) and \forall s \in iflow.src():

-communicatedType(s)) \cap inAssets) \neq \emptyset
+(m.mapping(communicatedType(s)) \cap inAssets) \neq \emptyset

 then

 add iflow to flows

 10

 end

 11

 12

 end

 if flows = \emptyset then

 13

 add "Absence: Not implemented" to v

 14

+15

 end

-15

-add (contract, outAsset)\rightarrowflows to matches
+add (contract, outAsset)→flows to matches

 16

+end

 17

-end

-end
+18 end

-\mathbf{18}

-solution \leftarrow findSolution(matches)
+19 solution \leftarrow findSolution(matches)

-19

-20 if

-solution = \emptyset then
+20 if solution = \emptyset then

 add "Divergence: No biuniqe assignment" to v

 21

-else

-22
+22 else

-foreach flow \in (matches \setminus solution.flows()) do

 23

+foreach flow \in (matches \ solution.flows()) do

 add "Divergence: Not in DFD" to v

-\mathbf{24}
+24

+25

 end

-25

 26 end

 27 return v

-Algorithm 2: Algorithm Checking the Imple-

 '''

-mented Flows i for a given Process p against the Specified Contracts

-To collect the matches we iterate over every contract and every outgoing asset of the contract in lines 2 and 5.
-For each of these pairs we select I-Flows if their possible outgoing assets contain the expected asset and if for every incoming flow at least one possible asset is contained in the set of expected incoming assets (see line 9 in Algorithm 2).
-If no such I-Flow exists, the contract is not implemented (for this outgoing asset) and we detect a divergence (lines 13 and 14).
+Algorithm 2: Algorithm Checking the Implemented Flows i for a given Process p against the Specified Contracts assets contain the expected asset and if for every incoming flow at least one possible asset is contained in the set of expected incoming assets (see line 9 in Algorithm 2).
+If no such I-Flow exists, the contract is not implemented (for this outgoing asset) and we detect an absence (lines 13 and 14).

 After collecting all possible matches, we have to find a biunique solution within the created mappings between the D-Flows and the I-Flows.
 This is implemented in the function findSolution.
-The easiest implementation is to iteratively assign I-Flows to D-Flows and to check if a solution is still possible.
+The easiest implementation is to iteratively assign I-Flows to D-Flows and to check if a solution is still possible, meaning that there is no unassigned I-Flow that cannot be assigned to an unassigned D-Flow anymore.
 If so, we can assign the next I-Flow to a D-Flow, else, we have to backtrack.
 If we cannot find such a solution, we report a violation as there is at least one not implemented contract and we detected an absence (lines 20 and 21).
 If we found a solution, all specified contracts have been implemented and we found a convergence.
 However, all I-Flows that are not part of the solution are still reported as violation as they are unspecified forwards or joins of assets and represent a divergence.

-4.2 Optimized Data Flow Analysis
+4.2 Optimized data flow analysis